Christian Walker Player Props: Diamondbacks vs. Nationals

 Christian Walker At The Plate

-- Walker is hitting .264 with six doubles, seven home runs and seven walks.
+- Walker has an OPS of .844, fueled by an OBP of .323 and a team-best slugging percentage of .521 this season.

-- Among qualified batters in MLB, he ranks 77th in batting average, 131st in on-base percentage, and 39th in slugging.
+- Among the qualifying batters in baseball, he ranks 41st in batting average, 109th in on-base percentage, and 32nd in slugging.

+- Walker enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .429 with three homers.

-- Walker has had at least one RBI in 55.2% of his games this year (16 of 29), with two or more RBI five times (17.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Walker has picked up an RBI in 51.6% of his games this year, with two or more RBI in 16.1% of his games.
+He has also produced three or more runs in two contests.

+- In 45.2% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (9.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.